-The NCBO supports students in developing skills, strategies, and reasoning needed to succeed in mathematics, including communication and appropriate use of technology.
+The course supports students in developing skills, strategies, and reasoning needed to succeed in mathematics, including communication and appropriate use of technology.
 Topics include the study of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.
-This intervention is designed for students assessed at BASE levels 1 - 4 and must be part of a student's coenrollment (co-requisite as a mainstreamed intensifier providing contact hours for additional instructional support for the students success in the Foundations of Mathematical Reasoning course.
+This course carries institutional credit but will not transfer and will not be used to meet degree requirements.
+Successful completion of MATH 0302 allows the student to enroll in a non-Algebra intensive credit-level math course, MATH 1332 or MATH 1342.

-MATH 0303 INTERMEDIATE ALGEBRA (3-0) CREDIT 0
+INTERMEDIATE ALGEBRA (3-1) CREDIT 0